• Skip to primary navigation

 dab hot glue

-I dabbed a little hot glue on each light to secure it inside the birthday hat.
-NOTE: I accidentally picked up 1 set of white lights and 1 set of yellow lights.
+I dabbed hot glue on each light to secure it inside the birthday hat.
+NOTE: I accidentally picked up one set of white lights and one set of yellow lights.
 I didn’t realize it until I inserted the batteries and turned them on.
 Sad smile

 garland Christmas tree using dollar store items including a birthday hat MyRepurposedLife.com Dollar Store Design Squad